oauth2-proxy/oauth2-proxy/docs/docs/configuration/providers/google.md

 It's recommended to refresh sessions on a short interval (1h) with `cookie-refresh` setting which validates that the account is still authorized.

+### Scopes

+The Google provider requires the `openid` scope for OIDC ID token verification.
+If you configure a custom `--scope` without `openid`, it will be automatically appended to the custom scope.

+Default scope: `openid email profile`

 ### Groups Claim